timmoti/beautiful-jekyll/_posts/2017-11-27-predicting-housing-prices.md

 ```
 ![saleprice_dist](/img/ames/saleprice_dist.png)

 The dependent variable looks to be right skewed due to several high valued houses.
 The boxplot shows the presence of outliers beyond $340,000.
 For the purpose of linear regression, we do not have to assume that our dependent variable follows a normal distribution.
-But we will keep in mind that we might want to do some outlier processing to improve the regression results.
+We will however keep in mind the fact that we might want to do some outlier processing to improve regression results.

 # Initial cleaning of data
 Before we dive deeper into the features, we will perform some preprocessing work.
 They include: